Evolutionary Innovation by Polyploidy: Abstract

 \section{Abstract}

-The preferred conditions for evolutionary innovation represent a fundamental question, but little is known experimentally or theoretically.
-In this study, we focused on the potential role of polyploidy in the evolution of novel traits.
-We proposed a simple model and demonstrated that the evolutionary rate of polyploids is similar to more much slower than that of haploids under neutral selection or during gradual evolution.
-However, experiments using polyploid cyanobacteria demonstrated that the probability of achieving antibiotic resistance increased with the number of chromosomes and implied an optimal number of chromosomes.
-Then, we investigated the dynamics of the same model on a fitness landscape in which cells should jump over a lethal valley to increase their fitness.
-The evolutionary rate could be increased in polyploidy, and the optimal number of chromosomes was identified.
-Further, we proposed that the optimization for evolutionary innovation might determine the number of chromosomes in polyploid bacteria.
+The preferred conditions for evolutionary innovation is a fundamental question, but little is known, in part because the question involves rare events.
+We focused on the potential role of polyploidy in the evolution of novel traits.
+There are two hypotheses regarding the effects of polyploidy on evolution: Polyploidy reduces the effect of a single mutation and slows evolution.
+In contrast, the gene redundancy introduced by polyploidy will promote neofunctionalization and accelerate evolution.
+Does polyploidy speed up or slow down evolution?
+In this study, we proposed a simple model of polyploid cells and showed that the evolutionary rate of polyploids is similar to or much slower than that of haploids under neutral selection or during gradual evolution.
+However, on a fitness landscape where cells should jump over a lethal valley to increase their fitness, the probability of evolution in polyploidy could be drastically increased, and the optimal number of chromosomes was identified.
+We theoretically discussed the existence of this optimal chromosome number from the large deviation theory.
+Furthermore, we proposed that the optimization for achieving evolutionary innovation could determine the range of chromosome number in polyploid bacteria.